Bismarck, A Mighty Ship With A Short Life

-|The Bismarck under way|
+|The Bismarck underway.|

-|The Bismarck in Kiel Harbor|
+|The Bismarck in Kiel Harbor.|

-BackgroundWith Hitler's bold announcement of German rearmament on 16 March 1935 in violation of treaty, the United Kingdom quickly agreed via treaty to a Germany navy equivalent to 85% of its own tonnage.
+BackgroundWith Hitler's bold announcement of German rearmament on 16 March 1935 in violation of its treaty obligations, the United Kingdom quickly agreed via treaty to a German navy equivalent to 85% of its own tonnage.
 Admiral Erich Raeder, the Commander in Chief of the Weimar Reichsmarine since 1928, previously had been working on an expansion of the German Navy beyond treaty limits with Chancellor Franz von Papen.
 Hitler's accession to power in January 1933, however, put a temporary crimp in those plans.
-Hitler wanted to focus solely on the army, not the Navy, because he foresaw the British as a potential ally.
+Hitler wanted to focus solely on the army, not the Navy because he foresaw the British as a potential ally.
 Raeder did not give up.

-|German Navy Grand Admiral Raeder holding his baton at a rally|
+|German Navy Grand Admiral Raeder holding his baton at a rally.|

-|The Bismarck showing its dazzle paintjob at Bergen|
+|The Bismarck showing its dazzle camouflage paint scheme at Bergen.|

 |The Arado Ar 196 floatplane.
-The Bismarck had four, but never used them.|
+The Bismarck had four but never used them.|

-The Bismarck was a massive ship, though not the mightiest in the world (two Japanese battleships, the Yamato and the Mushashi, were bigger).
-It displaced 50,000 tons fully loaded and was 251 meters long, with a 36 meter beam and a fully loaded draft also of 36 meters.
+Facts about the BismarckThe Bismarck was a massive ship, though not the mightiest in the world (two Japanese battleships, the Yamato and the Mushashi, were bigger).
+It displaced 50,000 tons fully loaded and was 251 meters long, with a 36-meter beam and a fully loaded draft also of 36 meters.
 In sheer size, it was the largest warship in Europe, though some others had bigger guns.
 Three geared steam turbines were fired by twelve oil-fired boilers, giving the ship an impressive maximum speed of 30 knots and a cruising range of 8870 nautical miles at 19 knots.
-As always, range was dramatically reduced the faster the ship went.
+As always, the ship's range was dramatically reduced the faster it went.
 Everything about the ship was cutting edge, with three radar sets and stereoscopic rangefinders.
-The main guns were eight 38 cm (15 inch) SK C/35 cannons arranged in pairs in four turrets, two fore and two aft of the bridge superstructure.
+The main guns were eight 38 cm (15-inch) SK C/35 cannons arranged in pairs in four turrets, two fore and two aft of the bridge superstructure.
 Again, not the biggest guns, but big enough.
 The ship also had four Arado Ar 196 floatplanes for scouting purposes.
 The 2200-man crew was trained to perfection and partly composed of men who recently had seen action in Norway.